southwick-associates/saproj/README.md

 ## Deprecated

 As of Feb 2020, I consider this approach deprecated.
-I recommend [package renv](https://rstudio.github.io/renv/index.html) and will add an `saproj::to_renv()` function to help migrate the necessary dependency specifications for use with renv (i.e., if you need to update an older workflow which used saproj for a new project).
+I recommend [package renv](https://rstudio.github.io/renv/index.html).
+See the vignette below if you want to migrate the saproj settings for a project over to renv:

+- TODO: [Migrate to renv] using `archive_saproj()` and `install_saproj_packages()`

 ## Installation